Home > Moving > City Guides > 11 Things to Know About Living in Columbia

 Cheer on the Local Sports Teams

 Looking for fun things to do in Columbia?
-Join in the local sports fun!
-Take yourself out to the ballgame to watch the Columbia Fireflies (MiLB) play at Segra Park.
-Catch a match featuring the SC United Bantams (USL2) soccer team, which plays at a variety of fields throughout Richland County.
+Join in on the local sports fun!
+Bring the whole family to watch the Columbia Fireflies (MiLB) play at Segra Park.
+Catch a match featuring the SC United Bantams (USL2 and USLW) soccer teams, which play at a variety of fields throughout Richland County.
 Are college sports more your thing?
 Paint your face garnet red and cheer on the University of South Carolina Gamecocks when they play baseball at Founders Park.
-Or tailgate with fellow fans before finding your seat among a crowd of 80,000 atWilliams-Brice Stadium for a Gamecocks football game!
+Or tailgate with fellow fans before finding your seat among a crowd of 80,000 at Williams-Brice Stadium for a Gamecocks football game!

 Search Form Find an Extra Space Storage facility near you